stjude-rust-labs/fq/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --disable-validator <CODE>...
+        --disable-validator <str>...
 Disable validators by code.
 Use multiple times to disable more than one.

-        --lint-mode <MODE>
-            Panic on first error or log all errors.
-Logging forces verbose mode. [default: panic]  [possible values: panic, log]
+        --lint-mode <str>                       Panic on first error or log all errors.
+Logging forces verbose mode.
-        --paired-read-validation-level <LEVEL>
+                                                [default: panic]  [possible values: panic, log]
-            Only use paired read validators up to a given level [default: high]  [possible values: low, medium, high]
+        --paired-read-validation-level <str>    Only use paired read validators up to a given level [default: high] [possible values: low, medium, high]

-        --single-read-validation-level <LEVEL>
-            Only use single read validators up to a given level [default: high]  [possible values: low, medium, high]
+        --single-read-validation-level <str>    Only use single read validators up to a given level [default: high] [possible values: low, medium, high]

 ARGS:
     <r1-src>    Read 1 source.
 Accepts both raw and gzipped FASTQ inputs.